HomeArtHP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

 HP Z800 back side

-The first thing I’ve checked after installing the pair of X5690 (I’ll get later to that) was the BIOS version, which needs to be 03.61.
-The previous version of BIOS on my new Z800 Workstation was 03.54, however, I’ve updated it from the official software and drivers forHP Z800 Workstation center.
+The first thing I checked after fitting the pair of X5690 (more on that below) was the BIOS version, which needs to be 03.61.
+My new Z800 shipped with BIOS 03.54, so I updated it from the official software and drivers forHP Z800 Workstation center.
+If you are doing this yourself, get the BIOS right before you install anything else, because the wrong version can leave the CPUs unrecognized and send you chasing a fault that does not exist.

 Z800 modular design